CNN/YouTube presidential debates: Criticism

 Media following the event expressed mixed feelings about whether or not the questions were 'tough' or pertinent enough.
 Some analysts expressed criticism of the candidates responses, and the format itself pointing to the lack of follow up questions.
 During the debate, presidential candidate Mike Gravel questioned whether the debate was "fair" or not and complained due to a lack of airtime.
 In a Newsweek article written by Brian Braiker, he indicated that many YouTube users would have preferred that CNN select the most popular video questions.

 Republican debate

 Introduction

-Florida Republican Party Chairman Jim Greer introduced the governor of Florida, Charlie Crist.
+All candidates who still had active primary campaigns at the time of the debates airing participated except for Alan Keyes who was not invited.
+Florida Republican Party Chairman Jim Greer introduced the then governor of Florida, Charlie Crist.
 The governor then gave a brief introduction before turning the debate over to moderator Anderson Cooper.